usdoj-crt/crt-portal/README.md

 You will needed to enable CORS via awscli, for each bucket instructions are here: https://cloud.gov/docs/services/s3/#allowing-client-side-web-access-from-external-applications

 Create a [service account for deployment](https://cloud.gov/docs/services/cloud-gov-service-account/) for each space you are setting up.
-(Replace "space" with the name of the space you are setting up.)
+(Replace "SPACE" with the name of the space you are setting up.)

-    cf create-service cloud-gov-service-account space-deployer crt-service-account-space
+    cf create-service cloud-gov-service-account space-deployer crt-service-account-SPACE
-    cf create-service-key crt-service-account-space crt-portal-space-key
+    cf create-service-key crt-service-account-SPACE crt-portal-SPACE-key
-    cf service-key crt-service-account-space crt-portal-space-key
+    cf service-key crt-service-account-SPACE crt-portal-SPACE-key

 Those credentials will need to be added to CircleCI as environment variables: `CRT_USERNAME_SPACE` `CRT_PASSWORD_SPACE` (replace "SPACE" with the relevant space).